Interpretable Anomaly Detection with DIFFI: Depth-based Isolation Forest Feature Importance: DIFFI: Depth-based Isolation Forest Feature Importance

 and $\hat{y}_{i,t}$ denotes the prediction produced by tree $t$ associated to $\mathbf{x}_i$.
 Predictions are obtained, as usual, through a thresholding operation on the anomaly scores, which are now computed by replacing $\bar{h}(\mathbf{x}_i)$ with $h_t(\mathbf{x}_i)$ in \eqref{eq:as}.
-The choice to consider only bootstrap samples for each tree, rather than the entire training set, is motivated by the desire of decoupling the evaluation of feature importance scores from the generalization capability of the trained model: if we considered the whole training set, we would implicitly take into account also the performance of single trees on unseen data, since, for the effect of the boostrap procedure, they were trained only on a fraction of the training data points; while this might not be a huge problem since training data are supposed to be drawn from the same distribution and, thus, the performance on in-bag and out-of-bag samples should be similar, by considering only in-bag samples for each tree we are also able to make the computational cost independent from the training set size.
+The choice to consider only bootstrap samples for each tree, rather than the entire training set, is motivated by the need to reduce the computational cost and the desire of decoupling the evaluation of feature importance scores from the generalization capability of the trained model.
+Indeed, each tree is trained only on the corresponding bootstrap sample and by considering the whole training set the performance of the tree on unseen data (other than the bootstrap sample) might affect the resulting feature importance scores.
+In general, this is not a problem since training data are supposed to be drawn from the same distribution and, thus, the performance on in-bag and out-of-bag samples should be similar.
+Nonetheless, by considering only in-bag samples for each tree the computational cost can be made independent from the training set size.

-We will define \textit{Cumulative Feature Importances (CFIs)} for inliers and outliers, real-valued quantities that will be then properly normalized and combined together to produce the final feature importance measures, by exploiting data points in $\mathcal{P}_{I,t}$ and $\mathcal{P}_{O,t}$, for $t=1, \dots, T$.
-The update of the CFIs is performed in an additive fashion and depends on two quantities that reflect the two intuitions explained above: the depth of the leaf node where a specific data point ends up (intuition I1) and the \textit{Induced Imbalance Coefficient (IIC)} associated with a specific internal node (intuition I2).
+We will define \textit{Cumulative Feature Importances (CFIs)} for inliers and outliers, real-valued quantities that will be then properly normalized and combined together to produce the final feature importance measures.
+CFIs are updated in an additive fashion by exploiting data points in $\mathcal{P}_{I,t}$ and $\mathcal{P}_{O,t}$, for $t=1, \dots, T$.
+The update rule depends on two quantities that reflect the two intuitions explained above: the depth of the leaf node where a specific data point ends up (intuition I1) and the \textit{Induced Imbalance Coefficient (IIC)} associated with a specific internal node (intuition I2).
 In the remainder of this Section we first explain how to compute IICs, then we describe the procedure for the update of CFIs for inliers and outliers and combine them to produce the final GFIs.
+An overview of the method and its building blocks is given in Figure \ref{fig:diffi_overview}.